BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 Tip: Warm up before stretching — flexibility work is most effective when muscles are warm.

 🦵 4.
-Mobility & Balance Training
+Mobility and Balance Training

 Purpose: Keeps joints healthy, improves movement control, and prevents falls or strains — especially important as we age or if we sit often.